jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 * vulnerability

 ## Make Yourself an Expert
-How to pull knowledge fro mthe smartest people around you
+How to pull knowledge from the smartest people around you
 * Deep smarts
 	* skilled ways of thinking
 	* make decisions
-	* behave that lead to sucess again and again
+	* behave that lead to success again and again
 * OPPTY
 	* observation: shadowing an expert and systematically analyzing what he or she does
 	* practice
 	* partnering and joint  problem solving
 	* take responsibility

-## What Having a "Growth Mindeset" Actually Means
+## What Having a "Growth Mindset" Actually Means
-* Everyone actually has a mixture of fixed and growth mindes, which continually evoloves with experience.
+* Everyone actually has a mixture of fixed and growth mindset, which continually evolves with experience.
-* Just espouse a growth mindset, and good things will happend.
+* Just espouse a growth mindset, and good things will happen.
 No.
 	* One reason is we all have our own fixed-mindset triggers.
-When we face challenges, receive criticism, or fare poorly compared with other, we become insecure or defensive, too, can be full of fixed-mindset triggers.
+When we face challenges, receive criticism, or fare poorly compared with others, we become insecure or defensive, too, can be full of fixed-mindset triggers.

 ## To Cope with Stress, Try Learning Something New
 1. Reframing stressful work challenges in your mind.